OpenResearchInstitute/documents/Regulatory/README.md

 ### Third, documents relating to Open Source and Debris Mitigation Rules.

 Slide deck and position paper are included.
 A video presentation will be linked as soon as the Ham Expo August 2021 embargo has expired.

+### Get Involved

+Support our work, get involved, and donate to keep the regulatory battles funded at https://www.openresearch.institute/getting-started/